Vale of Clyde Tramways

 Button Line reference [None]

-Button description (VofCTCo) Unclear whether uniforms were worn
+Button description (VofCTCo) Uniforms probably not worn

 Button description (GCT) Title ('Glasgow Corporation Tramways') in circlet, surrounding arms (shield with fish, tree and bell, surmounted by a bishop with crozier), with fish supporters, all above motto: 'Let Glasgow Flourish'